legendaryum-metaverse/legend-transactional/.changeset/empty-planets-promise.md

 'legend-transactional': patch
 ---

-update payload in room_creator.updated_room event, add images to establish a preview of a virtual product.
+create event room_inventory.update_room_template, to change a preview of a virtual product.